dwysocki/gracedb-server/doc/source/responding_to_lvalert.rst

 expand the "full log" section and look for your log message.

 **IMPORTANTLY,** I've just made up 'G12345' as an example.
-If you really want to test your script you'll need to choose a real event from GraceDB.
-However, PLEASE DO NOT TEST YOUR SCRIPT WITH IMPORTANT GraceDB EVENTS like G184098 (the cWB entry for GW150914).
-Instead, please pick an event with high FAR that you've never heard of before.
-Chances are, if FAR>1e-5 no one will care about it and you can use it to test your script.
+If you really want to test your script, you should choose a test event from GraceDB.
+A query for these events is available `here <https://gracedb.ligo.org/events/search/?query=group%3A%20Test>`__.
+*NOTE: please do* **NOT** *test your script with important events in GraceDB like G184098 (the cWB entry for GW150914) or others with low FAR.*
+Instead, please use a test event as described above.
 There are also test instances of GraceDB available if you'd prefer to not work with the production server right away.
 Contact uwm-help@cgca.uwm.edu with a descriptive subject line for more information.